369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 ## A Brief History

-_**"If the brain was simple enough to be understood - we would be too simple to understand it!"**_
+_**"If the brain was simple enough to be understood - we would be too simple to understand it!"**_ - Marvin Minsky

-Developed in 1958 at the  Cornell Aeronautical Laboratory by Frank Rosenblatt, the Perceptron algorithm is based on a simplified model of a biological neuron.
+Developed in 1958 at the  Cornell Aeronautical Laboratory by Frank Rosenblatt, the Perceptron algorithm is based on a simplified model of a biological neuron and is considered to be the first working example of a thinking machine.

+To understand how this concept came to be, we can look at the background leading up to the creation of the Perceptron starting with the neuron.

 A neuron is an electrically excitable cell that communicates with other cells via specialized connections called synapses